 Cluster headaches are one of the most painful types of a headache that occur in a cyclical pattern or clusters.
 This headache typically wakes you up in the night with intense pain focused in or bordering one eye on one side of the head.

-These outbursts of frequent sudden attacks, known as cluster periods, can last for weeks up to months, then is usually followed by periods where the headaches stop.
+These outbursts of frequent sudden attacks or cluster periods, can last for weeks up to months.
+It is followed by periods where the headaches stop.
 The period that the headaches stop is called a remission period.
 During the remission period, the time that headaches stop and don’t occur lasts about a month or sometimes even years.

 Cluster headaches are rare and are not life-threatening.
 There are various treatments that help ease the pain and make cluster headaches attacks shorter and less severe.
 There is also medication that can help reduce the number of cluster headaches.

-- Excruciating pain that is focused in or around one eye, but may also radiate to other areas of the face, neck, and shoulders
+- Excruciating pain in or around one eye, but may also radiate to other areas of the face, neck and shoulders

 - Pain on one side of the head